 Sage-ing is the process of harvesting one’s wisdom, drawn from life experience, using the art of reflection and spiritual practice.

-This three-part program is taught by Rabbi Victor Gross, Rabbi Nadya Gross, Lynne Iser, Rabbi Shaya Isenberg, and Bahira Sugarman.
+A three-part program was created and taught by Rabbi Victor Gross, Rabbi Nadya Gross, Lynne Iser, Rabbi Shaya Isenberg, of blessed memory, and Bahira Sugarman.

-Rabbi Shaya Isenberg is past Chair of the Department of Religion and Emeritus at the University of Florida.
-He is co-founder and co-director of UF’s Center for Spirituality and Health.
-Rabbi for P’nai Or, Gainesville, he serves on the faculty of the Aleph Rabbinical program and on the faculty of the Aleph Spiritual Direction Program.
+Rabbi Shaya Isenberg, z”l [of blessed memory] was past Chair of the Department of Religion and Emeritus at the University of Florida.
+He was co-founder and co-director of UF’s Center for Spirituality and Health.
+Rabbi for P’nai Or, Gainesville, he served on the faculty of the Aleph Rabbinical program and on the faculty of the Aleph Spiritual Directors.

 Bahira Sugarman, a traditional Reiki Master, is ordained as a spiritual guide and has been celebrated as an Eyshet Hazon (Woman of Vision).
 Licensed as a clinical social worker, as a marriage and family therapist, and as a massage therapist, she teaches T’ai Chi Chuan and Reiki and combines psychotherapy and healing work in her private practice.